chainstack/docs/docs/tutorials/quorum/food-supply-temperature-control-with-web3.md

 #### Install request-promise-native

-<a href="https://github.com/request/request-promise-native" rel="nofollow">Request-promise-native</a> is a simplified HTTP request client with Promise support.
+[Request-promise-native](https://github.com/request/request-promise-native) is a simplified HTTP request client with Promise support.

 Install in your project directory: